 Table 5-2: Aggregate Results from Post-P.A.
-102-0662 Competitive Procurement Events for RECs from Utility-Scale Wind, Utility-Scale Solar, and Brownfield Site Photovoltaic Projects forward as discussed in Section 5.9.
+102-0662 Competitive Procurement Events for

+RECs from Utility-Scale Wind, Utility-Scale Solar, and Brownfield Site Photovoltaic Projects

-[A] As discussed in footnote 11, quantities are not released when there are two or fewer winning bidders.
-The Agency is instead providing a range of RECs for utility-scale wind.
+Technology Procured Annual REC Quantity Total Megawatts Number of Projects Utility-scale Wind 400,000-500,000 ^[A] 200 1 Utility-scale Solar 2,915,072 1,468 18 Brownfield Site Photovoltaic 128,509 72 8 [A] As discussed in footnote 11, quantities are not released when there are two or fewer winning bidders.
+The Agency is instead providing a range of RECs for utility- scale wind.
 The Agency is proposing a change in this policy going forward as discussed in Section 5.9.

-As discussed in Section 5.6 below, the Agency plans to hold another utility-scale procurement event in the Fall of 2023 with target quantities of 5.6 million annually delivered RECs from utility-scale wind projects, 1.1 million annually delivered RECs from utility-scale solar projects, and 127,000 annually delivered RECs from brownfield site photovoltaic projects. -That procurement is being conducted under authority from the 2022 Long-Term Plan.
+As discussed in Section 5.6 below, the Agency plans to hold another utility-scale procurement event in the Fall of 2023 with target quantities of 5.6 million annually delivered RECs from utility-scale wind projects, 1.1 million annually delivered RECs from utility-scale solar projects, and 127,000 annually delivered RECs from brownfield site photovoltaic projects.
+That procurement is being conducted under authority from the 2022 Long-Term Plan.

 This 2024 Long-Term Plan focuses on competitive procurements to be conducted during the 2024 and 2025 delivery years to meet target REC procurement quantities.
-As the target REC procurement quantities derived through Section 1-75(c)(1)(C) of the Act are minimums and are accompanied by text stating that "if forecasted expenses are less than the maximum budget available . . . the Agency shall continue to procure new renewable energy credits until that budget is exhausted," $^{-224}$ procurement quantities may not always mirror statutory target minimums.
+As the target REC procurement quantities derived through Section 1-75(c)(1)(C) of the Act are minimums and are accompanied by text stating that "if forecasted expenses are less than the maximum budget available . . . the Agency shall continue to procure new renewable energy credits until that budget is exhausted,"223 procurement quantities may not always mirror statutory target minimums.